M66B/NetGuard/ADBLOCKING.md

 <br />

-Apart from using a hosts file, you can block most in-app ads by blocking this address for Google Play services:
+Apart from using a hosts file, you can block most in-app ads by blocking this address in the access list of Google Play services:

 *googleads.g.doubleclick.net/443*